86Box/docs/hardware/diskimages.rst

 Various: Windows
 ^^^^^^^^^^^^^^^^^

-On Windows you can use WinImage (paid software) to create and manipulate disk images.
+On Windows you can use WinImage to create and manipulate disk images.

 Windows will also allow you to directly mount a ``vhd`` file in order to copy files.
 The ``Disk Management`` utility allows you to attach a ``vhd`` file by selecting ``Action -> Attach VHD`` from the menu.